ethereum/ethereum-org-website/public/content/developers/tutorials/secret-state/index.md

     zokrates setup -e ""
     ```

-4. Create the verifier on your own, and verify it is functionally identical to the one on the blockchain (the server adds a comment, but that's not important).
+4. Create the Solidity verifier on your own, and verify it is functionally identical to the one on the blockchain (the server adds a comment, but that's not important).

     ```sh copy
     zokrates export-verifier